JohnWLandeen/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 Assuming that we have a significance level of 0.05 and a confidence Interval of 0.95, we find that the three variables vehicle_weight, spoiler_angle, and AWD have substantially larger p-values than our significance level.
-Vehicle length and ground clearance have very small p-values and provide non-random variance to our dependant variable mpg.
+Vehicle length and ground clearance have miniscule p-values providing non-random variance to our dependant variable mpg.
 Any particular slope in this multiple linear regression would not be considered 0.
 Even a difficult diagnosis with the boolean values from AWD will not produce a nullified slope due to variance in the dataset.
 Our multiple R-Squared gives us an idea of reasonably high strength in our correlation being 0.7149.
 Certain linear regressions involving variables such as spoiler_angle and AWD do not predict mpg prototypes effectively due to the nonlinear nature of the data.

 `